powsybl/powsybl.github.io/pages/documentation/developer/patterns/simulator-integration.md

 - whether the simulations will be run in debug or release mode
 - etc.

 This should be done in a module named according to the `Provider` name.
-For example, `hades2` or `dynawo`.
+For example, `OpenLoadFlow` or `dynawo`.

 ### Simulation configuration